 “When researching financial assistance programs, carefully review the program requirements to ensure that you qualify.
 Also, make sure you can find an approved lender,” advises Anderson.

-First-time home buyers often find it helpful to take a homebuyer education course before buying.
-And, if you use a government-run mortgage or down payment assistance program, homebuyer education is often required.
+First-time home buyers often find it helpful to take a home buyer education course before buying.
+If you use a government-run mortgage or down payment assistance program, home buyer education is often required.

 “Many courses can be found online or through government housing agencies like Freddie Mac and Fannie Mae.
 Some are free, while others are available for a fee that typically ranges from $75 to $100,” Gravelle says.